Lehman Township, Pike County, Pennsylvania

 Lehman Township is a township in Pike County, Pennsylvania, United States.
 The population was 10,843 at the 2020 census.

 History

 The Brodhead Farm, Nyce Farm, Peters House, and Turn Store and the Tinsmith's Shop are listed on the National Register of Historic Places.

 Communities

 Lehman Township is home to several communities.
 The unincorporated community of Bushkill was a well-known small town in the region but has since fallen on hard times.
-Lehman Township is also home to Pine Ridge, Pocono Mountain Lake Estates, Pocono Ranchlands and Saw Creek, four private communities.
+Lehman Township is also home to Pine Ridge, Pocono Mountain Lake Estates, Pocono Ranch Lands and Saw Creek, four private communities.
 These private communities provide community and recreational services to residents.
 While these communities were initially mostly composed of vacation homes, many people have since moved there full-time including retirees and former vacationers.